Nueron726/Moving-Truck/README.md

 # Moving-Truck
 This simulation describes a moving truck that is to be filled with boxes, with specific limitations and assumptions.
+Such as the weight, dimensions and size of truck.
+This could be ideal for a program that automatically filles a truck, contributing greatly to the efficiency of distribution of resources.
+I took a job at UPS to as a Unloader, and found that there was many safety hazards with heavy boxes being packed on top.
+This program could then contribute greatly to the reduction of potential workplace hazards.